Simplifying the 4 parts of Medicare:

-Medicare can seem very complicated and daunting at a first glance but if we break Medicare down into its “Parts”, there are 4 parts, it quickly becomes clear what coverage is provided and what your options are.
-The 4 parts of Medicare
+Medicare can seem complicated at a first.
+If we break it down into 4 parts, it becomes clear what coverage is provided and what your options are.

 Part A: Hospital

 Part A is hospital Insurance.
 This happens automatically and there’s no premium as long as you’ve worked a minimum of 10 years or 40 quarters and paid your Medicare taxes.
 Part A helps cover in-patient care in hospitals, skilled nursing facilities, hospice care, and home health care (inpatient care in a skilled nursing facility that’s not custodial or long-term care).